kubeflow/website/content/docs/pipelines/sdk/component-development.md

 #### Advanced: Producing data in an external system

-In some scenarios, the goal of the component is to create some data object in an external service (E.g. a BigQuery table).
+In some scenarios, the goal of the component is to create some data object in an external service (for example a BigQuery table).
-In thais case the component program should do that and then output some identifier of the produced data location (e.g. BigQuery table name) instead of the data itself.
+In this case the component program should do that and then output some identifier of the produced data location (for example BigQuery table name) instead of the data itself.
-This scenario should be limited to cases where the data must be put into external system instead of keeping it inside the Pipelines system.
+This scenario should be limited to cases where the data must be put into external system instead of keeping it inside the Kubeflow Pipelines system.
-The class of components where this behavior is common is exporters (e.g. "upload data to GCS").
+The class of components where this behavior is common is exporters (for example "upload data to GCS").
 Note that the Pipelines system cannot provide consistency and reproducibility guarantees for the data outside of its control.

 ### Consuming data

 There are two main ways a command-line program usually consumes data:

 * Small pieces of data are usually passed as command-line arguments: `program.py --param1 100`.
 * Bigger data or binary data is usually stored in files and then the file paths are passed to the program: `program.py --data1 /inputs/data1.txt`.
 The system needs to be aware about the need to put some data into files and pass their paths to the program.